alex-harvey-z3q/create_specs/README.md

 This script can be used to generate Rspec-puppet examples for all of the resources in a Puppet JSON catalog document.
 The intended use-cases include quickly generating default Rspec tests in a project that doesn't have any; and it can also be useful when refactoring Puppet modules.

 It is assumed that the user already knows how to set up Rspec-puppet for a Puppet module (i.e. how to create the `.fixtures.yml`, `Gemfile`, `spec/spec_helper.rb` etc).
-If not, consider reading my [blog post](http://razorconsulting.com.au/setting-up-puppet-module-testing-from-scratch-part-ii-beaker-for-module-testing.html).
+If not, consider reading my [blog post](https://alexharv074.github.io/2016/05/08/setting-up-puppet-module-testing-from-scratch-part-i-puppet-syntax-puppet-lint-and-rspec-puppet.html).
+Or better still, use [pdk](https://github.com/puppetlabs/pdk).

 ## Dependencies

 This tool uses the [awesome_print](https://github.com/awesome-print/awesome_print) Gem.

-Also, be aware that the generated spec depends on the `verify_contents` method that is normally found inside Puppetlabs-spec-helper.
+Also, be aware that the generated spec may depend on the `verify_contents` method that is normally found inside Puppetlabs-spec-helper.

 ## Installation